NinjadenMu/relativistic_space_invaders/README.md

 ## Special Relativity
 The relativistic effects are rendered by treating the player's ship as a stationary observer with everything else moving relative to it.
 Lorentz time dilation and length contraction follow the exact mathematical models a real-world object would.
 <br>
 The relative velocities between entities, which the time dilation and length contraction formulas need, are also modeled by the real-world relativistic velocity addition magnitude formulas (velocities near the speed of light can't simply be added - otherwise, a ball thrown at 0.3c from a train cart moving at 0.8c would have a velocity of 1.1c).
 Because the player and the aliens move along parallel lines, we know their direction is simply parallel to the line they move along (direction is important because length contraction only occurs in the direction of relative velocity).
-However, because the velocity vectors between the player and the projectiles aren't parallel or antiparallel, there's no easy way to calculate the direction of their relative velocity vector.
-Therefore, the effects are rendered as if the direction is parallel to the line of motion of the player, even though this is not strictly physically accurate.
+However, the velocity vectors between the player and the projectiles aren't parallel or antiparallel - nonetheless, the effects are rendered as if the direction is parallel to the line of motion of the player, even though this is not strictly physically accurate.
 <br>
 #### Time Dilation and Length Contraction Formulas
 <img width="363" alt="image" src="https://github.com/NinjadenMu/relativistic_space_invaders/assets/68563142/656eea02-d364-4f9b-b143-f82921d33ae5">